 - When should an individual be referred for follow-up lab-based molecular testing?
 Follow-up confirmatory molecular testing is recommended for individuals who are symptomatic and test negative using a point-of-care antigen test.
 Confirmatory testing should be conducted as soon as possible after the antigen test and within 48 hours.
 For a simple guide on when to retest, see COVID-19 Antigen Testing: When is it Best to Retest?
 Additional guidance for the use of antigen testing is located in a point-of-care antigen test memo.

 - Does a camp participating in this state-sponsored program need an order signed by a medical provider to do testing?
 Yes, COVID-19 testing sponsored by this program needs to occur under the authority of a medical provider.
-A camp may obtain a written order through a clinician with prescribing authority (MD, DO, PA, or NP), or opt to use a standing order issued by Dr. Ryan Westergaard, chief medical officer for the Wisconsin Department of Health Services.
+A camp may obtain a written order through a clinician with prescribing authority (MD, DO, PA, or NP), or opt to use a standing order issued by Dr. Ryan Westergaard, chief medical officer for DHS.
 If a camp chooses to use Dr. Westergaard’s standing order, they must sign an attestation form agreeing to follow the requirements of the order.

 - Do you have a standard testing consent form we can utilize?
 A consent form should be signed prior to testing campers and staff.
 Template consent forms are available on the DPI COVID-19 School Health Services webpage.
 School consent forms can be modified for the purpose of testing in camps.